+\end{theo} Let us stress that the backbone tree does not enjoy the branching property, as already observed by \cite{abd:llfgt, ad:apegwt} in a discrete setting.
+In a forthcoming paper, we shall recover the branching structure in the backbone by considering a weighted tree.

-\item\textbf{High regime:} $ \lim_{t\rightarrow \infty } t^{-2} a_t=+ \infty $ if $\theta = 0$ or $ \lim_{t\rightarrow \infty } \expp{-2 \beta |\theta| t} a_t=+ \infty $ if $\theta\neq 0$.
+\item\textbf{High regime:} $ \lim_{t\rightarrow \infty } t^{-2} a_t=+ \infty $ (or $ \lim_{t\rightarrow \infty } \expp{-2 \beta |\theta| t} a_t=+ \infty $ if $\theta\neq 0$).
 The description of the possible limit in this regime is still an open question.
-As in the discrete setting studied in \cite{abd:llfgt}, one expects to have a condensation phenomenon at the root.
-However, such limiting tree would not be locally compact (at least at the root), and the study of such trees would require a non trivial extension of the current topology developed for locally compact trees. \end{itemize}
+As in the discrete setting studied in \cite{abd:llfgt}, one could ask if there is a condensation phenomenon at the root.
+However, to study such local limits, which would not be locally compact (at least at or near the root), one would require a non trivial extension of the current topology developed for locally compact trees.

-The present result on the convergence in distribution of the conditioned Brownian tree in the low and moderate regime is given in Section~\ref{sec:main-result}.
-It relies on: \begin{enumerate}[label=(\roman*)] \item The extremal time-space harmonic functions for the process $Z$ given by Overbeck \cite{Ov94}.
-Those harmonic functions appear in the limit when conditioning the process $Z$ by the events $\{Z_t=a_t\}$ in the moderate regime, see Section~\ref{sec:loc-lim-Z}. \item A nice representation of the Doob $h$-transform using those extremal harmonic functions, based on Feller diffusion with an increasing immigration rate given by an inhomogeneous Poisson process.
-Roughly speaking, for $\theta\geq0$ and $\alpha >0$, the local time process $Z^{\alpha}=(Z_t^{\alpha}, t\geq 0)$ of the tree $\ct^{\alpha, \theta} $ is a Markov process which satisfies the following SDE: